 Working at MIT offers opportunities, an environment, a culture - and benefits - that just aren't found together anywhere else.
 If you're curious, motivated, want to be part of a unique community, and help shape the future - then take a look at this opportunity.

-REQUIRED : a bachelor's degree; a minimum of five years' related experience in grant management, accounting, or related financial area; initiative; ability to work independently with minimal supervision to solve problems and to function as part of a team; ability to adhere to tight deadlines; strong interpersonal, communication, analysis, and organizational skills; ability to learn changing technologies related to grants and contracts management; knowledge of federal guidelines; advanced-level knowledge of Excel and SAP or similar accounting package; and relational database skills.
-Experience with COEUS and Grants.gov strongly preferred.
-MIT experience would be helpful.
-Job #17291-8
+Job Requirements REQUIRED : bachelor's degree; at least five years' related experience in grant management, accounting, or related financial area; initiative; ability to work independently and solve problems with minimal supervision, work as part of team in a fast-paced environment, and adhere to tight deadlines; interpersonal, communication, analysis, and organizational skills; attention to detail; ability to learn changing technologies related to grants and contract management; knowledge of sponsor policies; and advanced-level knowledge of Excel and SAP or similar accounting package.
+PREFERRED : pre- and post-award experience; experience with Kuali Coeus, Grants.gov, Brio Query, NIH, and relational databases; and MIT experience.
+Job #18161-8

 About Massachusetts Institute of Technology (MIT)